babeuh/nix-config/README.md

 ## Warning!
 - This is a personal config, I do not promise that this works for you.
+- This documentation is currently not great as some things are broken in the Yubikey Configuration part, I am working on improving this
 - At least one Yubikey 5 "required"

 ## Setup